 What You Need

-2 to 3 cups other toppings: sautéed onions, sautéed mushrooms, pepperoni, cooked sausage, cooked bacon, diced peppers, leftover veggies, or any other favorite toppings
+other toppings: sautéed onions, sautéed mushrooms, pepperoni, cooked sausage, cooked bacon, diced peppers, leftover veggies, or any other favorite toppings

-1 to 2 cups (8 to 16 ounces) cheese, shredded or sliced: mozzarella, Monterey Jack, provolone, fontina, or any other favorite.
+shredded or sliced cheese (4 to 8 ounces) such as mozzarella, Monterey Jack, provolone, fontina, or any other favorite

-Cornmeal or flour (optional)
+Cornmeal or all-purpose flour (optional)

-3. Roll out the dough:
+Roll out the dough.

 Method #3: Pizza Baked on a Baking Sheet: Brush a thin film of olive oil on a baking sheet.
-Working with one piece of the dough at a time, form it into a large disk with your hands and lay it on the baking sheet.
+Working with one piece of the dough at a time, form it into a large disk with your hands and place it on the baking sheet.
 Use your hands or a rolling pin to flatten the dough until it is 1/4-inch thick or less.
 If the dough starts to shrink back, let it rest for 5 minutes and then continue rolling.

-• How To Make Pizza on the Grill: Great for a smoky flavor and extra-crispy crust.
+How To Make Pizza on the Grill: Great for a smoky flavor and extra-crispy crust.

-• Pizza on the Stovetop: Try this method when you don't want to heat up the kitchen.
+Pizza on the Stovetop: Try this method when you don't want to heat up the kitchen.

 Storage: Leftovers can be stored in an airtight container in the refrigerator for up to 4 days.
 Reheat slices on the stovetop with this method.